 - 7% loss in conversions

 I’ve experienced this myself on my websites and pages.
 I had terribly slow sites until I moved from HostGator to WPX hosting many months back.
 Then I started using some image optimization tools and also enabled a CDN.

 Since over 47% of consumers expect websites to load in 2 seconds or less.
 It’s your duty to take the necessary action to fasten page load time.

-#17.
-The average landing page conversion rate across industries is 2.35%, with the top 25% converting at 5.31% or higher.
+19. The average landing page conversion rate across industries is 2.35%, with the top 25% converting at 5.31% or higher.

-#18.
-Long-form landing pages can generate up to 220% more leads.
+20. Long-form landing pages in funnels can generate up to 220% more leads.

 The ultimate goal of a long-form sales landing page is to build a connection with the prospects, validate their concerns, educate them, neutralize their objections then finally convert them.

-#20.
-65% of businesses say generating traffic and leads is their biggest marketing challenge.
+21. 65% of businesses say generating traffic and leads is their biggest marketing challenge.

 22. Targeting and testing correctly can boost conversions by 300% or more.

 23. 65% of companies have no defined lead nurturing process or toolset.

 24. 74% of companies say converting leads into customers is their top priority.

-#26.
-Only 29% of brands nurture their existing customers beyond the initial purchase.
+25. Only 29% of brands nurture their existing customers beyond the initial purchase.

-#27.
-57% of marketers say lead nurturing is the most valuable feature of automation software.
+26. 57% of marketers say lead nurturing is the most valuable feature of automation software.